RiveraMariano/riveramariano/README.md

    },
    currentOccupation: ["Last year student, open for job opportunities"],
-   challenge: "I'm working towards being able to speak French.", };
+   challenge: "I'm working towards being able to speak French.",
+   funFact: "There are two ways to write error-free programs; only the third one works (Really funny tho)" };
 ```
 <!-- FIN EXTRACTO DE CODIGO -->